Marcus Lee: Professional career

 After going undrafted in the 2018 NBA draft, Lee played for the Cleveland Cavaliers in the NBA Summer League and spent preseason with the Miami Heat.
 He subsequently joined the Sioux Falls Skyforce of the NBA G League for the 2018–19 season.
 In 19 games, he averaged 8.3 points and 6.4 rebounds per game, while shooting 73.3 percent from the field.

 After short preseason stints with Aris Thessaloniki in Greece and Bnei Herzliya in Israel, Lee re-joined the Skyforce for the 2019–20 season.
 He averaged 10.9 points, 7.5 rebounds, 1.5 assists, 1.6 blocks per game in 2019–20.

 On August 9, 2020, Lee signed with Vanoli Cremona of the Italian Lega Basket Serie A (LBA) for the 2020–21 season.

 On July 2, 2021, Lee signed with Semt77 Yalovaspor of the Turkish Basketball Super League.
 Following the 2021–22 season, he joined Leones de Ponce in Puerto Rico for the 2022 BSN season.

 On July 30, 2022, Lee signed with Baxi Manresa of the Liga ACB.
 In November 2022, he left Manresa and signed with Melbourne United in Australia for the rest of the 2022–23 NBL season.
 On February 8, 2023, he signed with Pallacanestro Reggiana of the Lega Basket Serie A.

 On June 22, 2023, Lee signed with the Tasmania JackJumpers for the 2023–24 NBL season.
 During the NBL post-season, he suffered a shoulder injury during the seeding qualifier, was suspended for game two of the semi-finals series, and later during the grand final series suffered a season-ending knee injury.

 On August 9, 2024, Lee signed with Melbourne United for the 2024–25 NBL season, returning to the team for a second stint.

 In March 2025, Lee joined Wilki Morskie Szczecin of the Polish Basketball League (PLK).

 On August 13, 2025, Lee signed with the Cairns Taipans for the 2025–26 NBL season, joining his third NBL club.

+On February 23, 2026, it was announced that the San Miguel Beermen of the Philippine Basketball Association (PBA) would hire Lee as its import for the 2026 PBA Commissioner's Cup.
+On March 27, 2026, he was replaced by Justin Patton.
+In April 2026, Lee signed with the Johor Southern Tigers of the Major Basketball League Malaysia for the BCL Asia – East.